< /> < /> < /> < />

 Beyond that, if you eat sushi in excess, you may end up with digestive discomfort, particularly if you're eating large amounts of white rice or raw fish [4], as these ingredients can be harder to digest for some people.

-Whether you're on a weight loss diet or not, it's best to eat sushi as part of a broader balanced diet, full of nutritious food like fruits, vegetables and whole grains.
+Whether you're on a weight loss diet or not, it's best to eat sushi as part of a broader, balanced diet, full of nutritious food like fruits, vegetables and whole grains.
 Relying too heavily on sushi rolls for weight loss may be counterintuitive to the nutritional benefits of sushi, as you need nutrients from all the food groups.

-Basically, moderation and variety are key.
+Moderation and variety are key.
 Balancing sushi with other healthy foods and being mindful of portion sizes can help you enjoy sushi as part of your weight loss diet.

 What are the best types of sushi for weight loss?